Catalog-Native LLM: Speaking Item-ID Dialect with Less Entanglement for Recommendation

 \subsubsection{Efficiency Results}

-Table~\ref{tab:efficiency_itemratio02_b8} summarizes end-to-end efficiency for three sequence lengths.
-Two trends stand out: \begin{enumerate} \item Overhead shrinks with sequence length.
+\rebuttal{ Our model is evaluated with standard batched inference.
+It is not restricted to processing a single query at a time.
+Just like a conventional LLM, \abbr supports multi-query batches with appropriate padding and attention masking, and all of our reported results use evaluation batch sizes larger than 1.
+Table~\ref{tab:efficiency_itemratio02_b8} reports latency and throughput values for both batched training and inference on three sequence lengths, showing that \abbr achieves comparable performance values to the underlying backbone model at various sequence lengths.
+The MoE modification only changes the FFN sublayers (attention remains shared), so the per-token compute remains similar, and there is no additional online adaptation step at serving time beyond a single forward pass.
+From Table~\ref{tab:efficiency_itemratio02_b8} two trends stand out: } \begin{enumerate} \item Overhead shrinks with sequence length.
 At short contexts (256 tokens), MoE adds modest training overhead (+6.5\% latency, -6.1\% tokens/s) and a larger inference overhead (+18.4\% latency).
 As context grows, routing/pack–scatter costs amortize: at 512 tokens the inference overhead drops to +12.5\%, and at 1024 tokens it is only +3.8\% with no memory increase.
 Training overhead is similarly small at long sequences ($\leq 0.7\%$ tokens/s at 1024). \item Memory is neutral.
 Peak GPU memory is within $\pm0.5$G of the dense baseline across all settings, and identical at 1024 tokens for both training (29.4G) and inference (4.67G), consistent with activating one expert per token. \end{enumerate}

 \abbr achieves near-parity efficiency at long contexts ($\leq 4\%$ overhead at 1024) and acceptable overheads at short contexts ($\approx18\%$ at 256), while keeping memory effectively unchanged.
 In Section~\ref{sec:experiments}, we show these costs buy consistent quality gains placing \abbr on a favorable quality–latency Pareto frontier.